Spreading the Jamstack

 But first the obligatory preamble to qualify me for giving this information to you.

-I have been a professional web developer for over 4 years now and in that time I have been getting familiar with the jamstack using it on a daily basis.
+I have been a professional web developer for about 5 years now and in that time I have been getting familiar with the jamstack using it on a daily basis.

 I work at large digital agency that is using the jamstack in several large scale projects currently in production.